 Details of all of the children in the school who have an asthmatic condition are contained in the school medical register to which all staff have access.
-A list of children with medical conditions is displayed in the staffroom.
+A list of children with medical conditions is available in the staffroom, school offices and classrooms.